 Building a Project Preview Component: Layers, Motion, and Adaptation

-Under the hood: standard React and Next with next/image, Tailwind for styling, and Motion Primitives for the dialog and carousel.
-Vector assets (logos, overlays, main artwork) stay as external SVGs so they scale cleanly.
-Photographic content stays raster.
+Under the hood, it's standard React and Next with next/image, Tailwind for styling, and Motion Primitives for the dialog and carousel.
+Vectors - logos, overlays, main artwork - stay as external SVGs so they scale cleanly.
+Photographs stay raster.

-Each card has three layers: a color plate, a product image, and two on-hover overlays.
-The layers stack on a relative container using absolute positioning and z-index so their order is explicit.
-I lock the frame to a 1.91:1 ratio to keep the grid quiet across breakpoints.
-The reveal is pure CSS - opacity transitions tied to group-hover - so there's no JavaScript on the happy path.
+Each card is three layers: a color plate, a product image, and two overlays that fade in on hover.
+They stack on a relative container using absolute positioning, with explicit z-index ordering.
+The frame is locked to a 1.91:1 ratio so the grid stays quiet across breakpoints.
+The reveal is pure CSS - opacity tied to group-hover - which keeps JavaScript out of the happy path.

 // Core trigger structure (simplified)